Paid Partnership With

-Compact and easily walkable but packed with things to do, Finland’s vibrant capital is ideal for travellers looking for a short city break away.
-For a 48-hour, whirlwind tour of the city, these are the best things to see and do in the beautiful city on the Baltic Sea.
+Compact and easily walkable, the Finnish capital, on the banks of the Baltic Sea is ideal for travellers looking for a short city break.
+For a 48-hour whirlwind tour, these are the best things to see and do in Helsinki.

 Morning: sample street food at the Old Market Hall

-Start your weekend in Helsinki, right in the heart of the city centre.
-Stroll through Esplanade Park, where you’ll find tree-lined boulevards, sculptures commissioned from Finnish artist Viktor Jansson and street performers.
+Start your weekend in the city centre with a stroll through Esplanade Park, where you’ll find tree-lined boulevards, sculptures by the Finnish artist Viktor Jansson and playful street performers.

-Afterwards, people-watch over pastry and coffee at elegant Helsinki institution Strindberg Café in the Kämp Galleria shopping centre.
-Skip the high street brands and head to Kämp Garden on the second floor when you’re finished to browse the best selection of Finnish fashion brands.
+From there, head to the elegant Helsinki institution Strindberg, in the Kämp Galleria shopping centre, to people-watch over coffee and pastries.
+Skip the high-street brands and head up to Kämp Garden on the second floor to browse the latest selection of Finnish fashion.

-The Market Square is a five-minute walk from here, next to the South Harbour and close to the tourist office.
-It’s a great place to take in views of the Old Town and its two churches, the Helsinki Cathedral and the ornate Uspensky Cathedral.
-After taking in the sights, graze on street food for lunch at the Old Market Hall next door.
+The Market Square, a five-minute walk away near South Harbour and the tourist office, is a great place to take in views of the Old Town and the ornate Eastern Orthodox Uspensky Cathedral.
+Ready for lunch?
+You can graze on street food at the Old Market Hall next door.

-“Get a creamy salmon soup or a rye bread sandwich with salmon gravadlax and lots of dill,” advises Helsinki local and student Jaana Woll.
-“Or try a korvapuusti bun – which translates as a ‘slap on the ear’, which is a traditional pastry made of yeast dough with cardamom and cinnamon.”
+“Get a creamy salmon soup or a rye bread sandwich with salmon gravlax and lots of dill,” advises student Jaana Woll, a city local.
+“Or try a korvapuusti bun, which translates as a ‘slap on the ear’, It’s a traditional pastry made of yeast dough with cardamom and cinnamon.”

 Afternoon: soak up history and sea views

-For a bird’s-eye view of the city and the Baltic Sea beyond, take a ride on the SkyWheel Helsinki.
-Afterwards, soak up Helsinki’s history in the Senate Square where you can marvel at the Neoclassical Government Palace, the photogenic Helsinki Cathedral and the statue of the Russian tsar Alexander II.
+For a bird’s-eye view of the city and the Baltic Sea beyond, take a ride on the SkyWheel.
+Soak up some history in the Senate Square where you can marvel at the neoclassical Government Palace, the photogenic Helsinki Cathedral and the statue of the Russian tsar Alexander II.

 Next, hire a city bike to explore the coastline towards the south of the city.
-Follow the excellent cycle paths to Kaivopuisto Park, the city’s oldest park overlooking the harbour and out to sea.
+Follow the excellent cycle paths to the city’s oldest park, Kaivopuisto, which overlooks the harbour and the sea.
 “Just keep in mind that as a coastal destination, we always have wind,” warns Woll.
 “Pack something windproof to keep you comfortable.”

 Evening: an island escape at Lonna

 Cycle back to the Market Square to catch the short JT-Line ferry to Lonna, a former military island now open to the public.
-Just 150-metres (492-feet) long, it takes less than 10 minutes to walk around the whole island, but it feels like a mini-holiday away from the city.
+Just 150m (492ft) long, it takes less than 10 minutes to walk around the whole island, but it feels like a mini-holiday from the city.
 It is also the ideal place to watch the sunset over downtown Helsinki.

-In summer, book a table for dinner at the island’s Restaurant Lonna for organic Finnish cuisine, then stick around for the regular open-air jazz events and barbecues.
-There’s also a cosy waffle café under the restaurant if you have room for dessert.
+In summer, book a table for dinner at Restaurant Lonna where you can enjoy organic Finnish cuisine, then stick around for the regular open-air jazz events and barbecues.
+There’s also a cosy waffle cafe under the restaurant if you have room for dessert.

 Night: cocktails and city views at Clarion Sky Island